Treatment Foster Care

 What is Visit Coaching?

-Visting Coaching is a relationship based, trauma-informed and empowering practice.
-It is a supportive practice for parents whose children have been removed as well as parents who are at-risk of having their children removed.
+Visit Coaching is a relationship-based, trauma-informed, and empowering practice.
+It is a supportive practice for parents whose children have been removed as well as parents who are at risk of having their children removed.

 Visit Coaching vs. Traditional Supervised Visitation

 Visit coaching is fundamentally different from supervised visits.
 Instead of watching the family, the coach is actively involved in supporting them to demonstrate their best parenting skills and make each visit fun for the children.
 Visit coaching includes:

 - Helping parents articulate their children's needs to be met in visits

 - Preparing parents for their children's reaction

 - Helping parents plan to give their children their full attention at each visit

 - Appreciating the parent's strengths in responding to each child's needs

 - Helping parents cope with their feelings in order to (a) visit consistently, and (b) keep their anger and depression out of the visit